 - Browser Extensions: Safari and Chrome

-mSecure is known to protect a user’s important information, which passwords and their digital wallet details that they may use every day.
+mSecure is known to protect a user’s important information, which is passwords and digital wallet details that they may use every day.
 It lets the user access their data from all of their devices and platforms through the combination of pixel and byte.

 mSecure has an all-new Advanced Encryption Standard.
 It doesn’t matter if the person using it is tech-savvy or a novice, mSecure has an aesthetically pleasing and user-friendly interface.